 - At least one membership level created in BricksMembers

-Step 1: Enable the FluentCart Module
+Step 1: Enable the FluentCart Integration

-First, enable the FluentCart integration module:
+First, enable the FluentCart integration on the Integrations screen:

-- Go to BricksMembers → Settings → Modules
+- Go to BricksMembers → Integrations

-- Enable the toggle
+- Enable the toggle and confirm the change

 Step 2: Configure Integration Settings